4.2.1.5 pde.grids.boundaries.local module

 abstract make_virtual_point_evaluator()[source]

-returns a function evaluating the value at the virtual support point
+Returns a function evaluating the value at the virtual support point.

 Returns: